gboeing/ppd534/syllabus/readme.md

 Mar 12 - Mid-Term Exam

-Readings prior to class:
+Readings to be completed prior to class:

   - Urdan ch.
 4-5

-Reading response 5 due midnight before class
+Reading response 5 due by 23:59 the night before class